lordmulder/MParallel/README.md

 **MParallel** returns `max(exitcode_1, exitcode_2, ..., exitcode_N)` as its exit code, where **exitcode_i** is the exit code that was returned by **i**-th sub-process.
 In general, a *zero* exit code indicates that all commands completed successfully, while a *non-zero* exit code indicates that at least one command has failed.
 Fatal errors are indicated by a **666** exit code.

+# Configuration File

+Optionally, **MParallel** can read *default* options from a configuration file.
+Any options read from the configuration file will override the "built-in" defaults.
+However, options passed on the command-line will *always* have precedence!

+In order to read options from a configuration file, create a text file in the same directory where the MParallel executable is located and with the same base name as the MParallel executable, but with a `.ini` file extension.
+If, for example, your executable path is `C:\Gizmo\MParallel.exe`, create the configuration file at `C:\Gizmo\MParallel.ini`.

+The configuration file may contain **any** MParallel option that is available on the command-line.
+It should start with a single `[MParallel]` header line (any lines before the header are ignored!) and, from that point on, contain one option per line.
+Options are specified in the `<name>=<value>` format.
+However, the `--` prefix is neither required nor allowed.

+Note that if the configuration file contains any characters other than plain US-ASCII, it is expected to be in *UTF-8* text encoding.
+Also note that *boolean* options can be overwritten using the `--some-option={0,1}` syntax.

+## Example

+A simple configuration file may look like this:

+    [MParallel]
+    shell
+    priority=4

+&hellip;which is equivalent to passing `--shell` and `--priority=4` on the command-line.
+Using *this* example configuration file, it is possible to *disable* the `--shell` option (now set by default) by passing `--shell=0` on the command-line.

 # Source Code

 **MParallel** source code is available from the official [**Git**](https://git-scm.com/) mirrors at: